 - Customization is highly likely when it comes to fresh dog food.
 It can be adjusted for food allergies, adult dogs, older dogs, puppies, canines with heart disease, and so on.
 Pet food deliveries will offer you the convenience of custom meals too using ingredients that are human grade.

 - Fresh food undergoes little processing and therefore have ingredients that are at their peak form when fed to the dog.

 - Fresh meals for dogs also contribute to a better digestive system.
 Regular, firm, and easy bowel movements are likely with fresh meals compared to dry dog food.

-Fresh meals can include boiled chicken, carrots, raw foods, or basically any home cooked diet with human food as ingredients.
+When I make fresh meals, I include boiled chicken, carrots, raw foods, or basically any home cooked diet with human food as ingredients—the quality is so high they are fit for human consumption.
 Choosing to do this can be very time consuming for dog owners.
 It can also be difficult to properly guess the amount of food you serve.
 While commercial meals have feeding guidelines, fresh meals need a bit of calculation.
 You have to consider the dog’s health, dog’s lifestyle, and life stage.

 Which is Better?
 Canned vs Fresh Dog Foods

 Both canned food and fresh meals have something positive about them.
 If you have to pick however, make sure to inspect different dog foods at an ingredient-level.
 This means checking each and every single item in the ingredient list.
 Ideally, the meal should be low carb, little animal fat, more protein, and with a healthy amount of vegetables, vitamins, and minerals.
 Look for the AAFCO certification which is the gold standard when it comes to animal feeds today.